webdragon63/Inspy/README.md

 pip install -r requirements2.txt pip install torbot
 ```
-# IF YOU FACE ANY ERRORS IN THIS CODE
+# IF YOU FACE ANY ERRORS
 ## Then install these libraries
 ```shell
 pip install -U attrs